What is a Daith piercing?

 -

-Avoid sleeping on the side of the piercing while it heals.
+Avoid sleeping on the side of your piercing while it heals.
 Use a memory foam pillow to reduce pressure on the piercing area.
-Or better yet, a travel pillow with a hole in the center that will keep your ear suspended and prevent it from rubbing on your pillow all night.
-Also, consider using a clean pillowcase.
+Or even better, a travel pillow with a hole in the center will keep your ear suspended and prevent it from rubbing against your pillow all night.
+Remember to use a clean pillowcase as well.

 -

-Avoid contact with potentially irritating substances such as hair products, cosmetics and chemical cleaning products.
+Avoid all contact with potentially irritating substances such as hair products, cosmetics and chemical cleaning products.

-If you notice any signs of infection, such as redness, swelling, pus, or excessive pain, seek immediate medical attention or see your piercer.
+If you notice any signs of infection, such as redness, swelling, pus, or excessive pain, consult a healthcare professional or see your piercer immediately.

 As with any piercing, there are certain risks and complications associated with daith piercings.
 The most common include: